hyosung11/Launch-School/Courses/journal.md

 09:26 Back from soccer where our team got crushed 6-2.
 Ate breakfast.
 Took a bath.
 Blisters on both heels where I put in the new speed grip soles with the heel cup.
 It made my ankles rub during the game.
 I want to finish the exercises and take the quiz now.

 10:48 Basically copied the answers from the exercises.
 This stuff is going over my head at the moment.
 I'm tired from soccer and getting up early.

+13:48 I took a nap, made fried rice with Omi, ate lunch, and now reviewing, editing, and condensing the Lesson 2 notes before I take the quiz.
+It's useful to do this for me.